mayerantoine/matching-comparative-review/README.md

 ## Credits and Acknowledgements

-The first names and last names used to generate the synthetic datasets where scraped from :
+The original first names and last names used to generate the synthetic datasets were scraped from :

 * https://africa-facts.org
 * https://answersafrica.com